jonyzambrano01/data-science-playbook/references/best-practices/codes-and-workflow.md

     - README file:
         - Follow the [make a README guide](https://rb.gy/z5nle8).
         - Follow the [choose an open source license guide](https://rb.gy/oektp5).
+        - Don't put license, TODOs, or contributing for private projects.
         - Use a template, e.g:

             ```file